NPG Chair

 NPG Communications Director

-I completed my PhD at the University of North Dakota in Clinical and Translational Sciences where I studied the underlying mechanisms of how food allergy can induce neuroinflammation impact behavior.
-Now as a postdoc in the Osterhout lab, I am continuing to explore my interest of how the peripheral immune system and central nervous system communicate and influence each other by investigating the neurobiology that drives certain sickness behaviors.
-Outside of the lab I enjoy hiking with my dog, cooking with my husband, and reading.
+I completed my PhD at the University of North Dakota in Clinical and Translational Sciences where I investigated the underlying mechanisms of how food allergy can induce neuroinflammation impact behavior.
+Now, as a postdoc in the Osterhout lab, I am continuing to explore my interest of how the peripheral immune system and central nervous system communicate and influence each other by uncovering the neurobiology that drives certain sickness behaviors.
+Outside of the lab I enjoy hiking with my dog, cooking with my husband, and reading scifi and fantasy novels.

 NPG Faculty Liaison